MarkStreek/Heart-disease-ML/README.md

 ├── Heart_Disease_Prediction.csv: The original dataset for this project ├── Predicting_heart_disease.Rmd: Full log about this project ├── README.md
-├── gpl.md: license file
+├── JavaApplicaion: directory with the builded java application ├── gpl.md: license file
 └── Verslag.pdf: Full report about this project
 </pre>